 - Align regulations with international standards.
 Taiwan should benchmark its regulatory practices against those of peer economies in Asia.
 For example, China has gradually expanded its list of dual-use ingredients to over 100 items.
 Japan clearly distinguishes substances that may be used for food based on their properties, while South Korea maintains a comprehensive database of permitted and restricted plant-derived ingredients.
 Singapore has also published a list of commonly used TCM substances that are approved for food use.

 Taiwan’s current list of ingredients permitted for dual use has been reduced from 215 to just 37 items, raising concerns within the industry.
-Given the cultural significance and historical use of many of these substances in Chinese dietary practice, the Committee recommends expanding the list and aligning the regulatory framework with that of other advanced regulatory systems.
+Given the cultural significance and historical use of many of these substances in Chinese dietary practice, the Committee recommends expanding the list and aligning the regulatory framework with that of other advanced regulatory systems. - Strengthen government-industry collaboration.
+The Committee recommends that the government further strengthen collaboration with industry stakeholders to improve regulatory predictability and facilitate the lawful use of dual-use ingredients in both food and TCM applications.

 First, the list of permitted dual-use ingredients should be updated on a regular basis, at least once every two years.
 A regular update mechanism would ensure alignment with scientific developments, international standards, and evolving market needs.